djryanj/WhatTheHack/035-HubAndSpoke/Student/01-HubNSpoke-basic.md

 ![hubnspoke basic](media/nofw.png)

-To simulate the onprem environment (represented as the "onprem vnet" in the diagram above) you have multiple options.
-See the related documentation and speak to your coach.
+We will be simulating the onprem environment using a VNet in Azure, and connecting to a VM deployed therein via SSH.

 ## Method